dinvlad/OpenTaxSolver-Docker/README.md

     ```

 3. Use `/taxes` folder to store your tax files from the UI.
-    The files will appear in `$HOME/taxes` on your computer.
+    The files will appear in `$HOME/taxes` folder on your computer.